oopsmails/angular-ngrx-store/angular-simple/README.md

 - Open the 1st.spec.ts test file (Control/Command-P, then start typing the name of the file).
 - Set a breakpoint in the test.
 - Refresh the browser, and it stops at the breakpoint.

+## No2.
+How to test a single spec file?
+You are adding new test cases to your user.component.spec.ts file.
+You want to run them to see if they are working.
+Damn it.
+You already have hundreds of testing cases ahead.
+Hence, you are sitting down and counting your fingers, hoping your newly added cases could be hitted sooner.
+How to run a single spec file, namely, user.component.spec.ts?
+Go to **test.ts** file, commenting the following line:

+// Then we find all the tests. const context = require.context('./', true, /\/app\/.*\.ts$/);
+Instead, specify your spec file in the context:

+const context = require.context('./', true, /\/app\/user\/user\.component\.spec\.ts$/);